 - ii.
 The Chair and Vice-chair shall not hold a current leadership position on the staff, governing board, or advisory committee of the arts agency or department of any local governmental or educational entity within San Diego County, to prevent any overlap of authority. - (e) Role.
 The AAC shall make recommendations to the President/CEO who shall decide, in his or her sole discretion, whether or not to forward the AAC recommendations to the Board for approval.
 The AAC shall: - i.
-Recommend Airport Arts Program policies to the President/CEO for their review and recommendation to the Board for its approval; - ii.
-Recommend Airport Arts Program guidelines and procedures to the President/CEO for their approval; - iii.
-Recommend the Arts Master Plan to the President/CEO for their review and recommendation to the Board for its approval; - iv.
-Recommend the Program Review to the President/CEO for their review and approval; - v.
-Recommend the Airport Art Site and Opportunities Plan to the President/CEO for their review and recommendation to the Board for its approval; - vi.
+Recommend Airport Arts Program policies to the President/CEO for his/her review and recommendation to the Board for its approval; - ii.
+Recommend Airport Arts Program guidelines and procedures to the President/CEO for his/her approval; - iii.
+Recommend the Arts Master Plan to the President/CEO for his/her review and recommendation to the Board for its approval; - iv.
+Recommend the Program Review to the President/CEO for his/her review and approval; - v.
+Recommend the Airport Art Site and Opportunities Plan to the President/CEO for his/her review and recommendation to the Board for its approval; - vi.
 Approve selection process and Artist Selection and Review Panel composition for public art commissions; - vii.
 Approve selection panels for Performing Arts Residency and Temporary Exhibition programs; - viii.
-Recommend approval of artist selection for public art projects to President/CEO for their review and confirmation; - ix.
-Recommend approval of artist concept design for public art projects to the President/CEO for their review and confirmation; - x.
-Recommend Deaccession to the President/CEO for their approval; - xi.
-Recommend Gifts and Loans to the President/CEO for their approval; - xii.
-Recommend Memorials to the President/CEO for their approval; and - xiii.
+Recommend approval of artist selection for public art projects to President/CEO for his/her review and confirmation; - ix.
+Recommend approval of artist concept design for public art projects to the President/CEO for his/her review and confirmation; - x.
+Recommend Deaccession to the President/CEO for his/her approval; - xi.
+Recommend Gifts and Loans to the President/CEO for his/her approval; - xii.
+Recommend Memorials to the President/CEO for his/her approval; and - xiii.
 Participate in advocacy, community outreach and strategic planning in support of the Airport Arts Program mission.